 Physics degrees can also offer the opportunity to gain skills applicable to other subjects and the wider world.
 A large proportion of physics graduates transfer their technical understanding to information technology and software firms, in roles such as a web developer.
-There is also the chance to work in the rapidly evolving fields such as robotics and nanotechnology, using intellectual rigour and ‘corkscrew thinking’ to come up with original and significant advancements in the industry.
+There is also the chance to work in the rapidly evolving fields such as robotics, gaming and nanotechnology.

 Which famous people studied physics?

-English theoretical physicist Stephen Hawking studied at both Oxford and Cambridge, and the film The Theory of Everything is based on his life and work.
+English theoretical physicist Stephen Hawking studied at both Oxford and Cambridge and is known as one of the greatest physicists of the 20th Century.

-Some celebrities with Physics degrees are Queen guitarist Brian May and comedian Dara Ó Brian.
+Some celebrities with physics degrees include Queen guitarist Brian May and comedian Dara Ó Brian.

 Read more: Best universities for physics, chemistry and maths degrees